 Memetic content, such as memes or smartphone screenshots, subvert access control such as paywalls.
 These images transform across media formats while spreading between open and closed networks, leading to cross-platform propagation.
 These mechanisms allow nefarious actors to spread coordinated narratives anonymously without alerting systems designed to combat the spread of coordinated campaigns.

-Here are the download links of the Maltego graphs for the #brownberet investigation and the #africanamerican investigation.
+To take a deeper look at conducting reverse image search on multiple images, here are the download links of the Maltego graphs for the #brownberet investigation and the #africanamerican investigation.

 Memetic information is user-generated content created in an environment that is often not subject to fact-checking or journalistic verification standards.
-It is propagated in a peer-to-peer manner through mediated channels such as group chats, comment threads, or user-uploaded video, and is propagated to the end viewer through a trusted peer source — like a friend, relative, or mutual chat/group member.
+It is propagated in a peer-to-peer manner through mediated channels such as group chats, comment threads, or user-uploaded video, and is propagated to the end viewer through a trusted peer source— like a friend, relative, or mutual chat/group member.
 (Chaiet 2019)

 In the above image, a video shared by a member of a Facebook group claims that George Floyd, the subject of the 2020 US mass protests against police violence, is not dead.
 The video is composed of other social media posts combined with the creator’s commentary, creating a “playlist” of other social media posts combined into a new single piece of content.
 This practice is called “screen sampling” (Acker, Chaiet 2020).